VonHeikemen/learn-nvim/content/101/lua-intro.md

 If we create a local variable inside a function then it only "exists" during the execution of the function.
 So is only accessible to the code inside the function.

-In that snippet, the local variable `the_number_two` can only be used inside the function `funny_sum`.
+In that snippet the local variable `the_number_two` can only be used inside the function `funny_sum`.

 Technically `first_number` and `second_number` are also local variables.
 But we call these "function parameters."

-And when we provide data to a function, we call that "arguments."
+And when we provide data to a function we call that "arguments."

 ```lua
 local points = 1 + 1